Augmentations and link group representations: Augmentation representation

 and

-Thus $\cA$ is generated as a $\bbZ$-module by noncommutative words in homotopy classes of cords and powers of $\lambda_i$ and $\mu_j$.
+Thus $\cA$ is generated as a $\bbZ$-module by non-commutative words in homotopy classes of cords and powers of $\lambda_i$ and $\mu_j$.
 The powers of the $\lambda_i$ and $\mu_i$ commute with each other, but do not with any cords.

 The framed cord algebra is the quotient ring